Damage Assessment

 - Affected: no structural damage, habitable without repairs

-If you are a resident, please reach out to your city or township for assistance.
+If you are a resident, please reach out to your city, township, or village for assistance.

 For questions, please email EMAPlans@summitoh.net.